iZemil/job/interview/questions/javascript.md

 ### What is hoisting in JavaScript?

-hHoisting is the behavior of moving declarations to the top of a script or a function before code execution.
+Hoisting is the behavior of moving declarations to the top of a script or a function before code execution.

 ```js
 console.log(x); // logs "undefined"